cessda/cessda.fair-tests/README.md

 1. Fetches DDI metadata via OAI-PMH endpoint
 2. Extracts `IDNo` elements with `agency` attributes using XPath
-3. Retrieves approved PID schemas from CESSDA vocabulary API
+3. Retrieves list of PID terms from CESSDA vocabulary API
-4. Compares agency values against approved schemas
+4. Compares each attribute value against list of terms
-5. Returns "pass" if any approved schema is found
+5. Returns "pass" if any term matches any value

 ### ELSST Keyword Validation